OpenAPITools/openapi-generator/samples/client/petstore/go/go-petstore/docs/PetApi.md

  **petId** | **int64**| ID of pet to update |
  **additionalMetadata** | **string**| Additional data to pass to server | [optional] **file** | ***os.File**| file to upload | [optional]

+Note: Optional parameters are passed through a map[string]interface{}

 ### Return type